 You can also donate to the RSL Australian Forces Overseas Fund.
 This fund sends care packages to Australian Defence Force members who are away from their families and friends, serving Australia, on Christmas Day and Anzac Day.

-Many families have a tradition of attending a service on Anzac Day.
-This year is different, but you can commemorate with your family at home.
+Many families have a tradition of attending a service on Remembrance Day.
+If that's not possible, you can commemorate at home.
 Some ideas are: